 The Italian wine journalist and wine critic

 Luigi Veronelli (1926-2004) was born in Milan.
-After studying humanities and philosophy, he became a publisher and published in the fifties in addition to philosophical and political papers with great success from the year 1956, the culinary magazine “Gastronomo".
-As a result, he wrote for many newspapers and magazines, wrote numerous books on wine and worked for the Italian TV channel RAI.
-Veronelli was an avowed advocate of the French appellation system and campaigned for its implementation in his homeland.
-For a long time, he was critical of the DOC system because, in his opinion, it had too little consistency on quality.
-This led temporarily to the exclusion from the Italian television.
+After studying humanistics and philosophy, he became a publisher and, with great success, published not only philosophical and political papers in the 1950s, but also the culinary magazine “Gastronomo” from 1956.
+He subsequently wrote for many newspapers and magazines, wrote numerous books about wine and worked for the Italian TV station RAI.
+Veronelli was a clear supporter of the French appeals system and was committed to its implementation in his home country.
+For a long time he was critical of the DOC system because, in his opinion, it had too little consequent effect on the quality.
+This temporarily led to the exclusion from Italian television.
 Animated by a trip to California in the early 1980s, he propagated the Barrique

-, which ultimately contributed to a boom in the hitherto almost unknown in his homeland procedure.
+, which ultimately contributed to a boom in the process, which had hitherto been almost unknown in his home country.

-Through his publications, he has contributed a great deal to the increase in quality in Italian viticulture. in the wine guide
+Through his publications, he has contributed a great deal to the quality improvement in Italian viticulture. in the wine guide

-“Veronelli Guide” (Veronelli - Wines from Italy), which continues to appear after the death of Veronelli, is annually the result of stringent criteria wine reviews
+“Veronelli-Guide” (Veronelli - wines from Italy), which continues to appear even after Veronelli's death, is the annual result of strict criteria wine reviews

-presented by over 6,000 wines from 1,500 producers.
+of over 6,000 wines presented by 1,500 producers.
 The rating system awards up to three stars for excellent, very good and good wines.
-A sun stands for superior quality with a wine that has been represented in the guide for at least three years with good ratings and at least 91 points for the tasting 100-point system
+A sun stands for outstanding quality in a wine that has had good ratings in the guide for at least three years and at least 91 points in the tasting 100-point system

 has reached.
-All wines are classified in price ranges, as well as after maturation and maturation marked.
-You can also find information about cultivation, hectares and grape varieties as well as the location of the wineries.
+All wines are classified in price ranges, as well as labeled according to type of aging and maturation.
+There is also information on cultivation, hectare yields and grape varieties as well as the location of the wineries.
 Another very well known Italian wine guide is Gambero Rosso